Bijoy Sarkar

-Bijoy Sarkar (born Bijay Krishna Adhikari; 20 February 1903 – 4 December 1985) was a Bengali poet, baul singer, lyricist and composer.
+Bijoy Sarkar (born Bijay Krishna Adhikari; 20 February 1903 – 4 December 1985) was a Bengali poet, baul singer, lyricist, and composer.

 Biography

 Sarkar was born in Dumdi village, Jessore District, British India (now Narail District, Bangladesh).

-He studied at Tabra Primary School, taught there briefly, later worked as a rent collector, and participated in stage performance and folk songs.
+He studied at Tabra Primary School, taught there briefly, later worked as a rent collector, and participated in stage performances and folk songs.
 In 1925, he joined Manohar Sarkar from Gopalganj and Rajendranath Sarkar.